What is Longleaf Pine?

-Longleaf has an important legacy in the State of Texas.
-Check out the “Why Longleaf Pine” tab to learn about its history and benefits for landowners.
+Longleaf Pine is the legacy forest of East Texas.
+Check out the Longleaf Pine in East Texas tab to learn more about its everlasting history in Texas, and across the nation.

-The iconic longleaf pine forest is part of our state’s natural heritage, and can provide a suite of benefits such as timber income, wildlife habitat, hunting, or recreation.
-To read about restoration efforts across the Southeast, visit America's Longleaf Restoration Intitiative.
+The iconic longleaf pine forest is part of our state’s natural heritage and can provide a suite of benefits such as timber income, wildlife habitat, hunting, and recreation.
+Check out the Longleaf Pine Ecosystem tab to learn more about the importance of restoration and management of longleaf pine.

 In the heart of east Texas stands the remaining acres of the longleaf pine forest.
 With tall, stately trees, lush grasses, forbs and wildflowers this iconic forest was historically and still is a wonderful part of our state’s natural heritage.
 Native Americans and European settlers derived food, medicine and fiber products for their lives.
 Deer, turkey, quail and other wildlife used the forest as habitat.
 Today we use the forests for many of the same benefits, including recreation.
 The beauty and aesthetics of the landscape are inspirational.